-Coco is an inert medium which carries little nutritional value to your plants just some natural potassium (K) and phosphorus(P).
-Even more interesting is the fact that as substrate coco has a pH in the 5.6 to 6.2 range which is perfect for cannabis.
+Coco is an inert medium that carries little nutritional value to your plants just some natural potassium (K) and phosphorus(P).
+Even more interesting is the fact that as substrate, coco has a pH in the 5.6 to 6.2 range which is perfect for cannabis.
 Since the medium carries no nutrients on its nutritional supplements are needed to sustain your plant.

 These microcosms are the lifeblood of your root zone and also include helpful bacteria known as rhizobacteria.
 Oxygen, water and nutrients power this little world but the conversion of these elements into useful plant food takes place because of the micro-universe of bacteria and micro-organisms that break down the cellulose in the coco fibers which is converted into carbon which feeds microorganisms and the plants.

 If you feel the Coco in your hands, you’ll notice right away how light it is compared to regular potting soil which is much denser.
 The Coco is light and almost fluffy in a sense because the material has so much surface area.

 In contrast, potting soil is dense and clumps together which provides a little area for oxygen at the root level.
 More oxygen in your root area is going to grow your plants faster and healthier.
 There is a second benefit to Coco, and that is its ability to hold water while still providing room for oxygen.
 This is a major limitation of regular soil.

 Nutrients For Coco Coir Growing